Cell-Based Therapeutics and Biologic Treatments

-Human Cell and Tissue Biologics are products used by holistic medical specialists to stimulate your body’s inherent ability to heal itself.
+Cell-based therapeutics, and human tissue biologics, are products used by holistic medical specialists to stimulate your body’s inherent ability to heal itself.
 Products are regulated by the FDA under 21 CFR 1271 within the Center for Biologics Evaluation and Research department.
 Products are considered human transplant tissues and regulated as biologics.

-Regeneration-focused treatment is the use of Human Cell and Tissue Products to heal or regenerate cells, tissues, and organs, and help restore function.
+Regeneration-focused treatment is the use of cell-based therapeutics and human tissue products to heal or regenerate cells, tissues, and organs, and help restore function.
 These products are considered safe since they are natural, unlike medications that can have serious side effects.
 “Regenerative medicine may be defined as the process of replacing or regenerating human cells, tissues or organs to restore or establish normal function” –American Association of Blood Banks

-Are There Different Types of Human Cell and Tissue Biologics (HCTBs)?
+Types of Cell-Based Therapeutics and Human Tissue Biologics

 There are various products used in the HCTB field of medicine.
 There are two sources of biologics, autologous (derived from you) and allogeneic (donated by someone else).